ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference 3.md

 When the values to be inserted are provided only for some columns, but not for others, NULL is inserted into every column for which an insert value is not provided and which does not have a set DEFAULT value.
 (The default value for a TIMESTAMP column is the system time at the time that the INSERT operation occurred.
 Therefore, if no insert value is provided for a TIMESTAMP column, the system time, rather than NULL, is inserted into that column.)

-NULL values can also be inserted by explicitly specifying NULL in the VALUES clause
+NULL values can also be inserted by explicitly specifying NULL in the VALUES clause.

 *multi_table_insert Clause*